 Note: it is about finding the right timing and reducing the time to market to a certain point.
-It is not about minimizing it by sacrificing the quality of your product or the human resources allocated to it.
+It is not about minimising it by sacrificing the quality of your product or the human resources allocated to it.
 Rushing is never a guarantee of quality or success.
 It is advisable to avoid launching a product on the market if it is not mature (the market or the product).

 Here are a few tips to reduce your time to market:

-- Speed up decision making
+- Speed up decision-making